spacetelescope/bibcat/docs/quick_start.rst

 Using Pretrained Models (BERT flavors)
 --------------------------------------

 You can classify papers using the pretrained models like `BERT` or `RoBERTa`.
-Please see the following [Quick Start Guide using Pretrained Models](bibcat/pretrained/PRETRAINED.md) to get started.
+Please see the :doc:`pretrained` to get started.

 Using LLM Prompting Method
 ------------------------------

 You can submit paper content to OpenAI's gpt models.
-Please see the following [Quick Start Guide using LLM Prompting](bibcat/llm/README.md) to get started.
+Please see the :doc:`llm` to get started.